 The flowers attract insects and nectar seeking birds tot he garden and the fruits that follow the flowers are an orange colour with red markings especially around the lip of the flower.

-Best grown in a sheltered sunny position in a humus rich well drained soil.
+The Canary Island Bellflower is best grown in a sheltered sunny position in a humus rich well drained soil.
 It will need protection fo frosts and it is fast growing.

 This is a plant that grows in forested areas, so protection from very hot sun in summer will prevent the tubers form drying out.